apache/doris/docs/en/getting-started/advance-usage.md

 `SET query timeout =60;`

->* The current timeout check interval is 5 seconds, so timeouts less than 5 seconds are not very accurate.
+> * The current timeout check interval is 5 seconds, so timeouts less than 5 seconds are not very accurate.
->* The above modifications are also session level.
+> * The above modifications are also session level.
 Global validity can be modified by `SET GLOBAL`.

 ### 2.3 Broadcast/Shuffle Join

-By default, the system implements Join by conditionally filtering small tables, broadcasting them to the nodes where the large tables are located, forming a memory Hash table, and then streaming out the data of the large tables Hash Join.
-However, if the amount of data filtered by small tables cannot be put into memory, Join will not be able to complete at this time.
-The usual error should be caused by memory overrun first.
+The system implements Join operator in two ways:

+Broadcast join: conditionally filtering right hand tables, broadcasting them to the nodes where the large tables are located, forming a memory Hash table, and then streaming out the data of the large tables Hash Join.

-If you encounter the above situation, it is recommended to use Shuffle Join explicitly, also known as Partitioned Join.
-That is, small and large tables are Hash according to Join's key, and then distributed Join.
+Shuffle join: tables in both side are Hash according to Join's key, and then distributed Join.
 This memory consumption is allocated to all computing nodes in the cluster.

+Broadcast join is perfermance better when right hand table size is really small, vice versa.

 Doris will try to use Broadcast Join first.
-If small tables are too large to broadcasting, Doris will switch to Shuffle Join automatically.
+You can specify how each join operator is implemented explicitly.
+System provides configurable parameter `auto_broadcast_join_threshold`. to configure the maximum size in bytes for a table that will be broadcast to all be nodes  when performing a join.
+The unit is bytes, and the default value is 1073741824(1GB).
+System will use shuffle join when broadcast join used memory more than it.
 Note that if you use Broadcast Join explicitly in this case, Doris will still switch to Shuffle Join automatically.

+You can turn off broadcast join by set `auto_broadcast_join_threshold` to `-1`.

 Use Broadcast Join (default):